TechByMelvin/osticket-post-install/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>

-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This document outlines the configuration settings and functionalities within the osTicket help desk system.
+It covers the essential aspects of user management, ticket visibility, service level agreements (SLA), and help topics to optimize the support process.